telehash/telehash.github.io/v3/hashname.md

 In many ways, a `hashname` can be viewed as a portable secure [MAC address](http://en.wikipedia.org/wiki/MAC_address), it is a globally unique identifier for a network endpoint that is also self-generated and cryptographically verifiable.

-The value of a `hashname` is always a [base 32](http://tools.ietf.org/html/rfc4648) encoded string that is 52 characters long, lower cased with [no padding](http://tools.ietf.org/html/rfc4648#section-3.2).
+The value of a `hashname` is always a [base 32](base32.md) encoded string that is 52 characters long.
 When decoded it is always a 32 byte binary value, the result of a [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hash digest.
 An example hashname is `kw3akwcypoedvfdquuppofpujbu7rplhj3vjvmvbkvf7z3do7kkq`.

-Base32 encoding was chosen to maximize compatibilty and consistency, such that it is usable in any URI component, DNS labels, is case insensitive and alphanumeric only.

 ## Implementations